Skip to main content

 Use when:

-• Testing a new agent or configuration
+• Testing a new agent or deployment

-• Validating on real traffic
+• Validating on real traffic before going live

-• Debugging specific scenarios
+• Debugging a specific channel, trigger, or filter

 Choosing the Right Mode